Borrower Services: Electronic Reserves

 All Reserves will be removed at the end of each semester unless otherwise arranged with the Access Services Department in advance.

 Only Montclair State University students and faculty can access materials in the MSU Electronic Reserves collections.

 Using Electronic Reserves

 Students must be registered in the Library’s circulation system to borrow items from the E-Reserves.
 All E-Reserves material are available online in the Canvas course management system and can be located by course number and/or instructor name.

 Do I need a password to access electronic reserve?

-Yes, when you enter the BlackBoard or Canvas course management system you will be prompted to enter your University Net ID (also referred to e-mail username) and password.
+Yes, when you enter the Canvas course management system you will be prompted to enter your University Net ID (also referred to e-mail username) and password.
 This is the same information that you're required to enter for logging into library databases and numerous other systems on campus.